lamiazain/Robotics-Software-Engineer-Go-chase-it/README.md

 # Robotics-Software-Engineer-Go-chase-it

+In this project, a simulation of a differential drive mobile robot is implemented in Gazebo and visualized in RVIZ, where the Mobile robot is chasing a white ball.

-This project was run on the Ubuntu 18.04 Operating system and using ROS Melodic.
+This project was run on Ubuntu 18.04 and ROS Melodic.

+### Project files:

 The project contains two main packages:
 1. The my_robot package content: